Ed Sheeran New Music: Two New Songs From The Singer Prompts #WelcomeBackEd Hashtag On Twitter

 When Ed Sheeran delivers new music, he does it right.
-The British singer-songwriter, best known for “Thinking Out Loud,” is cleansing our palates from the recent news of John Mayer’s upcoming new album of schlock that no one wanted, and delivering two new songs that are sure to please even the most discerning of rock fans.
+The British singer-songwriter, best known for “Thinking Out Loud,” is delivering two new songs that are sure to please even the most discerning of rock fans.

-According to Rolling Stone, the Ed Sheeran new music that dropped today features not one, but two, new tracks from his forthcoming third album.
+According to Rolling Stone, the Ed Sheeran new music that dropped today features not one, but two new tracks from his forthcoming third album.
 The first track is called “Castle on the Hill” and was written and produced by Sheeran and Benny Blanco.

-Because the singer-songwriter took a year-long break from social media — to, as he said, “travel the world and catch up on all the things I missed” — his return to the platforms, with these two new songs no less, prompted so much positive comment that the hashtag #WelcomeBackEd became a worldwide trending topic on Twitter within minutes of Ed’s new songs making their debut.
+Because the singer-songwriter took a year-long break from social media to “travel the world and catch up on all the things I missed,” his return to the platforms, with these two new songs no less, prompted so much positive comment that the hashtag #WelcomeBackEd became a worldwide trending topic on Twitter within minutes of Ed’s new songs making their debut.

 Listen to #biographer @Nolanwriter discuss the #success & #music of #EdSheeran : https://t.co/ccvg6FyOEK #WelcomeBackEd pic.twitter.com/pdB33uVx0n